Sliding Scale Tuition

 The sliding scale represents the idea that financial resources should not be the only determining factor in whether or not someone can access services/care/etc.

 For a sliding scale to work it relies on the principles of truthfulness (satya), not taking what is not freely given (asteya), and generousity (aparigraha).
 I trust you to be honest, and these prices are freely given for all of the modules, if you need, or for the times modules land during a time of need.
-The generousity piece is the investment in my offerings and experience, as the model needs to be sustainable for both of us, since teachers deserve to be paid sustainably.

 Here is a general guideline to reflect on the model and choosing your tuition: